vadim-cvy/boilerplate-wp/README.md

 ### Common
 1. Execute `composer install`.
 2. Execute `npm install`.
+3. Remove example entry points from `./assets/src/css` and `./assets/src/js`.
-3. Search & replace namespace related occurancies:
+4. Search & replace namespace related occurancies:
     * "MyApp"
     * "MYAPP"
     * "myapp"
-4. Search for "todo" and follow the instructions (if any todo are found).
+5. Search for "todo" and follow the instructions (if any todo are found).

 ---